the-teachingRSE-project/competencies/competencies.md

 presence on social media.
 The other \gls{TEAM}-related aspect is the embedding of RSE graduates into the community of RSEs, sharing the same set of values and competencies.
-We envision our RSE graduates to be a part of a strong network of other RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
+We envision our RSE graduates to be a part of a strong network of RSEs, tool-related communities, and the classical domain communities, making them more effective at supporting research.
 These networks are a lifelong manifestation where RSEs work to provide an inclusive environment for their peers and provide opportunities for life long learning.